Have this post read to you in a natural voice, so you can do other things:

 Designing is an Emotional Labor

-I recently switched jobs last December — going from a small budget-focused agency to another small, but high-end, niche agency.
+I recently switched jobs last December (2018) — going from a small budget-focused agency to another small, but high-end, niche agency (Hook!).

 One of the biggest differences between the two is that at my previous agency, I had minimal time to design and develop sites.
 As a result, things were done quickly, without much thought.
 If it looked somewhat decent, we’d roll with it.

 At my current position, we generally will take 2-3 weeks for design.
-Very quickly, I learned that complex projects are very emotionally taxing.
+Very quickly, I learned that longer, more intentional projects are time consuming, and very emotionally taxing.
 When I’m left alone to dive into my work for days on end, I become vulnerable to my self-doubts and frustrations.
-The process almost becomes a battle against myself as I try to find a middle group of both the user and client interests.
+The process almost becomes a battle against myself as I try to find a middle ground of both the user and client needs.

 Lately, I’ve found it helpful to take breaks throughout my process.
 Whether it’s going for a walk to switching to a different project, the shift in mental gears helps break the emotional cycle that I’ve set myself on.
 I also have to remember that I’m not alone in this emotional labor.
 Many of my clients have spent years building their brands over countless hours and sleepless nights.
 Presenting that final design is just as much as an emotional payoff for them as it is for me, the designer.

 We currently live in a culture where we’re inundated with talking heads telling us that the more we hustle, the more successful we’ll be.

 What they don’t tell you is that high-level hustling is a one-way ticket to getting burned out.
 If you aren’t careful, it can take its toll.